TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-12-28-keep-cognitive-complexity-low-with-phpstan.md

 This package turned out to be very helpful in 2 phases:

 At first, it helps to lower the hard spots.
-In sum, this makes the whole codebase easier to understand for fresh developer on the project.
+In sum, this turn the codebase [into a senior codebase](https://tomasvotruba.com/blog/2020/03/02/we-do-not-need-senior-developers-we-need-senior-code-bases/), it's easier to understand for fresh developer on the project and grow further.

 <br>